jiminny/join-the-team/backend-task.md

 ## Requirements

 1. For each channel, the data needs inverting to show when audio was active and stored as a series of points.
+This is based off `silence_start` and `silence_end` values.
 For example, the above would translate to `[0, 1.84], [4.48, 26.928]`

 2. Determine the longest un-interrupted speech (monologue) for each channel (stored as `longest_user_monologue` and `longest_customer_monologue`.